Jabba the Hutt: Return of the Jedi

-Although Jabba did not appear in Star Wars, he is mentioned in the film and its first sequel, The Empire Strikes Back.
-He finally appeared in the second sequel, Return of the Jedi (1983).
-His appearance is similar to the way he was described in the Star Wars script: He is a large, slug-like creature with a wide mouth.
+Although Jabba did not appear in the original version of Star Wars, he is mentioned in the film and its first sequel, The Empire Strikes Back.
+He finally appears in the second sequel, Return of the Jedi (1983).
+His appearance is similar to the way he was described in the Star Wars script—a large, slug-like creature with a wide mouth.
 Before Lucas settled on this design, he considered other versions of the character.
 At various points, Jabba resembled an ape, a worm and a snail.
-One design made Jabba appear too human—almost like a Fu Manchu character.
+One design made Jabba appear almost human, resembling a Fu Manchu character.
 Nilo Rodis-Jamero, the costume designer for Return of the Jedi, said he had envisioned Jabba as a refined, intelligent man resembling Orson Welles.

-After an initial design was approved, further design work was done by Phil Tippett, the film's visual effects artist.
+After an initial Jabba design was approved, further design work was done by Phil Tippett, the film's visual effects artist.
 He based Jabba's body structure and reproductive system on the anatomy of annelid worms.
 He modeled Jabba's head on that of a snake, complete with bulbous, slit-pupilled eyes and a mouth that opens wide enough to swallow large prey.
 He gave Jabba's skin a moist, amphibian quality.
+(Note: Attributed to multiple references:)